copyme/MapleTools/README.md

    6. RigidMotionsParameterSpaceDecomposition.mpl
    7. RigidMotionsRecoverNMM.mpl
 3. Additionally, FGb library by Jean-Charles Faugère can be installed to improve generation of univariate polynomials.
-For more information see [http://www-polsys.lip6.fr/~jcf/FGb/index.html](http://www-polsys.lip6.fr/~jcf/FGb/index.html).
+For more information see:
+   [http://www-polsys.lip6.fr/~jcf/FGb/index.html](http://www-polsys.lip6.fr/~jcf/FGb/index.html).
    **We do recommend to install FGb library in version 1.61.**